2018 United States House of Representatives elections in Texas: District 36

 The 36th district takes in the Bay Area outer suburbs of Houston, including Baytown, Deer Park, and La Porte.
 The district also includes rural Southeastern Texas, such as Lumberton and Orange.
-It is currently represented by Republican Brian Babin, who has served since 2015.
-Babin was reelected in 2016 with 88.6% of the vote, without a Democratic opponent.
-Two Democrats have announced their candidacy, scientist/environmental consultant Jon Powell and radio and television personality Dayna Steele.
+Incumbent Republican Brian Babin, who had represented the district since 2015, ran for re-election.
+He was re-elected with 88.6% of the vote in 2016.
+The district had a PVI of R+26.